aiven/aiven-docs/docs/products/kafka/howto/enable-oidc.md

     `sasl.oauthbearer.jwks.endpoint.url`.
   - **Value**: Enter the JWKS endpoint URL provided by your OIDC provider.
-  - `kafka.sasl_oauthbearer_sub_claim_name` (Optional)
+- Optional: `kafka.sasl_oauthbearer_sub_claim_name`
   - **Description**: Name of the JWT's subject claim for broker verification.
 It is typically set to `sub`.
     Corresponds to the Apache Kafka parameter
     `sasl.oauthbearer.sub.claim.name`.
   - **Value**: Enter `sub` or the specific claim name provided by your OIDC provider if different.
-  - `kafka.sasl_oauthbearer_expected_issuer` (Optional)
+- Optional: `kafka.sasl_oauthbearer_expected_issuer`
   - **Description**: Specifies the JWT's issuer for the broker to verify.
 Corresponds to the Apache Kafka parameter `sasl.oauthbearer.expected.issuer`.
   - **Value**: Enter the issuer URL or identifier provided by your OIDC provider.
-  - `kafka.sasl_oauthbearer_expected_audience` (Optional)
+- Optional: `kafka.sasl_oauthbearer_expected_audience`
   - **Description**: Validates the intended JWT audience for the broker.
 Corresponds to the Apache Kafka parameter `sasl.oauthbearer.expected.audience`.
 It is used if your OIDC provider specifies an audience.
   - **Value**: Input the audience identifiers given by your OIDC provider.
 If there are multiple audiences, separate them with commas.

 For more information on each corresponding Apache Kafka parameter, see [Apache Kafka documentation](https://kafka.apache.org/documentation/) on